-There are countless red wine grape varieties grown throughout the world.
+There are innumerable red wine grape varieties grown throughout the world.
 The twelve below are some of the more popular on the wine map, grown everywhere from the Willamette Valley to South Africa.
 We encourage you to explore more eclectic regions like Alto Adige or the republic of Georgia but for a first dive into the category, there are a few American states and countries you should keep in mind that reliably turn out quality dry red wine.
 Think France, Italy, Spain, and Australia, as well as domestic locales like California, Oregon, Washington, and Texas.
 These places are responsible for some fantastic red single varietals as well as blends.

 Most red wines are dry, meaning they have little to no residual sugar.
 Usually, this is because all of the natural sugar in the fruit is fermented to alcohol.
 Dry wines can confuse people, as sometimes a bone dry red can come off as sweet-tasting simply because of the fruity grape variety involved or the style in which it is made (even if there is no residual sugar).
 Big, fruit-forward red wine like Zinfandel can seem sweeter than others even when it’s technically dry.
 It’s part of what keeps the dry red wine category so varied and interesting.